 Infrastructure

-Cloud-native applications often need to be able to handle high levels of traffic and concurrency.
-This means that performance testing is essential for cloud-native applications.
-The test plan should also check for scalability and load tolerance.
+Cloud-native applications need to handle high levels of traffic and concurrency, which means performance testing is a must.
+A solid test plan should check for scalability, load tolerance, and stress points within the system.

 Approach to testing cloud-native application